 - the need to undergo a medical examination and to confirm the absence of mental, oncological and infectious diseases;

-- the remoteness of the island country from Europe and Russia.
+- the remoteness of the island country from Europe.

 Conditions for obtaining CBI